robinadaptor/wilo/README.md

 ***
 ## History

-2018, 11th May, Wilo opened the blockchain by the wilo team (unknown).
+2018, 11th May, Wilo team (unknown) opened the blockchain.
 2018, Oct, After a short time, the listing was abolished on graviex exchanges. and then it has been managed by the community.
 2019, July, Now Wilo is officially managed by Robin Project and community members.